 Many surveys and advertising results show that videos, especially interactive videos, are now the consumers’ favorite type of content.
 People tend to pay more attention to a video than just audio or written content.
 It’s easier for potential customers to understand what a product can do by viewing a video.

 That’s why 86% of businesses use video as a marketing tool.
 A video can show a better description of what a product can do than the most convincingly- written explanation.

 Marketing videos for small businesses do not need to be done by professionals.
 An engaging video using ordinary smartphones will do.
-There are many amateur videos that have gone viral because they’re interesting and clear.
+There are many amateur homemade videos that have gone viral because they’re interesting and clear.